nlesc-sherlock/Sherlock/topics/data_tools_integration/README.md

 The major goal of this team is to develop knowledge and techniques on assembling heterogeneous components into a large and effective system ([Target 1](#target-1) and [Target 2](#target-2)).
 If things go as planned, we will also do performance profiling and decide if replacing current MapReduce jobs by Spark jobs improves Hansken's performance ([Target 3](#target-3)).

-Any documentation which cannot be made public available on gitHub it will be placed at the [Sherlock one drive's tool and data integration directory](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/tool%20and%20data%20integration).
+Any documentation which cannot be made public available on github it will be placed at the [Sherlock one drive's tool and data integration directory](https://nlesc.sharepoint.com/sites/sherlock/Shared%20Documents/papers/tool%20and%20data%20integration).

 Setup
 -----